 Teach English in Spain

-Whether you prefer the artistic port city of Barcelona or the vibrant capital city of Madrid, teaching English in Spain is sure to be an amazing experience.
+Whether you prefer the artistic city of Barcelona or the vibrant capital of Madrid, anyone who wants to teach English in Spain will have an amazing experience.

 What is the first thing that pops into your head when you think about Spain?